DamianSheldon/DMLWidget/README.md

 ## License

-DMLSegmentedControl is available under the MIT license.
+DMLWidget is available under the MIT license.
 See the LICENSE file for more info.